Quentin Grimes: Professional career

-New York Knicks (2021–present)
+New York Knicks (2021–2024)

-Grimes was selected with the 25th pick in the 2021 NBA draft by the Los Angeles Clippers and then traded to the New York Knicks.
+Grimes was selected with the 25th pick in the 2021 NBA draft by the Los Angeles Clippers and then traded to the New York Knicks, along with a 2024 second-round draft pick, for Keon Johnson.
 On August 6, 2021, the Knicks announced they signed Grimes.
-In his first career start, Grimes scored 27 points and made seven three-pointers to go along with three rebounds and three assists in a loss to the Milwaukee Bucks.
+In his first career start, Grimes scored 27 points and made seven three-pointers along with three rebounds and three assists in a loss to the Milwaukee Bucks.

 Grimes joined the Knicks' 2022 NBA Summer League roster.
 He and the Knicks made it to the Summer League Championship, but lost to the Portland Trail Blazers with a score of 77–85.
 Grimes led the Knicks in points, scoring nineteen points.
 On July 18, 2022, Grimes was named to the All-NBA Summer League First Team.

+Detroit Pistons (2024)

+On February 8, 2024, Grimes, Ryan Arcidiacono, Malachi Flynn, Evan Fournier and two second-round picks were traded to the Detroit Pistons in exchange for Bojan Bogdanović and Alec Burks.

+Dallas Mavericks (2024–2025)

+On July 6, 2024, Grimes was traded to the Dallas Mavericks in exchange for Tim Hardaway Jr. and three future second-round picks.

+Philadelphia 76ers (2025)

+On February 4, 2025, Grimes was traded to the Philadelphia 76ers alongside a 2025 second-round pick in exchange for Caleb Martin.
+Grimes scored a then-career-high 44 points against the Golden State Warriors on March 1.
+He bested that on March 17 with 46 points, with other career-highs of eight three-point field goals and 13 rebounds.
+In 28 appearances (25 starts) for Philadelphia, Grimes averaged 21.9 points, 5.2 rebounds, and 4.5 assists.

+On October 1, 2025, Grimes re-signed with the 76ers on a one-year, $8.7 million contract.

 National team career

-Right after graduating from high school, Grimes was selected to represent the United States at the 2018 FIBA Americas U18 Championship for Men in June 2018 as part of the U18 National Team, the USA won gold and Grimes was named MVP.
+Right after graduating from high school, Grimes was selected to represent the United States at the 2018 FIBA Americas U18 Championship for Men in June 2018 as part of the U18 national team.
+The USA won gold and Grimes was named MVP.